-As an illustration of the proposed kernel regression technique, we performed a mandible growth analysis on a CT imaging data set consisting of 77 human subjects between the ages of 0 and 19 years.
-Subjects were divided into three age categories: 0 to 6 years (group I, 26 subjects), 7 to 12 years (group II, 20 subjects), and 13 to 19 years (group III, 31 subjects).
-The main biological question of interest is whether there are localized regions of growth between these different age groups.
-Mandible surface meshes for all subjects were constructed through the image acquisition and processing steps described in the previous section.
-For surface alignment, diffeomorphic surface registration was used to match mandible surfaces across subjects (Miller and Qiu, 2009; Vaillant et al., 2007; Qiu and Miller, 2008; Yang et al., 2011).
+As an illustration of the proposed kernel regression technique, we performed a mandible growth analysis on the CT imaging data set consisting of 77 human subjects between ages 0 and 19.
+Subjects are binned into three age categories: ages between 0 and 6 years (group I), between 7 and 12 years (group II), and between 13 and 19 years (group III).
+There are 26, 20 and 31 subjects in group I, II and III respectively.
+The main biological hypothesis of interest is if there are any localized growth spurts between these age groups.
+Mandible surface meshes for all subjects were constructed through the image acquisition and processing steps explained in the previous section.
+For surface alignment, diffeomorphic surface registration has been